NearestNeighbors.jl

 brutetree = BruteTree(data)

-• points: A vector or matrix of points to find the k nearest neighbors to.
-If points is a vector of numbers then this represents a single point, if points is a matrix then the k nearest neighbors to each point (column) will be computed. points can also be a vector of other vectors where each element in the outer vector is considered a point.
+• points: A vector or matrix of points to find the k nearest neighbors for.
+A vector of numbers represents a single point; a matrix means the k nearest neighbors for each point (column) will be computed. points can also be a vector of vectors.

 nn(tree, points, skip = always_false) -> idxs, dists